Nicole Pollard

 Nicole Pollard is a fashion stylist and entrepreneur living in Santa Monica.
 She is the CEO and Founder of LaLaLuxe, Bikini Cleanse, and the co-founder of Closet et Cie.

 Personal

 Nicole was born and raised in Santa Monica, CA. She attended Malibu High School where she earned a spot on the Men’s Water Polo Team, and then attended San Diego State University.
-After college, Nicole took a position at Paramount Studios in the art department.
+After college, Nicole took a position at Paramount Studios in marketing.

 In 2013, Pollard married Ari Lee Bayme, a Merchant Banker from New York, and the couple now live in the Mandeville Canyon section of Los Angeles.
 In 2016, Pollard gave birth to a son, Morris Thursby Bayme, and in 2018 she gave birth to a girl, Phoenix Rose Bayme.
 In 2019, Nicole and her husband settled a medical malpractice lawsuit against Cedars Sinai Hospital and Dr. Jay M. Goldberg over the death of Morris Thursby Bayme.
+In 2023 she gave birth to another son, Bjorn George Bayme.